MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 We'll add the following features:

 - End session button
-- Read only omnibox

-  - Configurable with group policy
-  - When enabled, users will be prevented from navigating away from the configured URL.

 - Read only URL address bar
   - Configurable with group policy
-  - When enabled, users will be prevented from editing the address bar URL to try navigating away to another page
+  - When enabled, users will be prevented from editing the address bar URL to try navigating away to another page.

 - More lockdown functions:

   - Additional accelerators will be blocked (for example, CTRL+N)
   - The "…" settings menu will enable only required options (for example, Print, Help,  Feedback, and Read aloud)
-  - Additional *edge://* pages lockdown (for example, *edge://downloads*)
+  - Additional *edge://* pages lockdown (for example, *edge://settings*)
   - Configure print options UI
   - Limiting file explorer to the download folder only.